 The staff of CCT and its ministries volunteered and mobilized resources to distribute weekly food items not just to partners but the whole community as well.
 They did it on their own, without any prompting from the management.
-Their sense of volunteerism was described by organizational leaders as an outpouring of caring because the staff took their work as a calling, beyond being just a job and source of income.
+Their sense of volunteerism was described by orga-